What is Sympany doing to counter rising health costs?

 The charges applied in the healthcare system are the result of regular collective bargaining between health insurance companies and the service providers such as doctors and hospitals.
 In its negotiations with the service providers, Sympany is committed to ensuring that services are provided efficiently and that charges and prices for treatments represent value for money.

 As a fair health insurer, Sympany believes in the importance of offering affordable premiums.
-Which is why Sympany is testing the new option of a voluntary reduction of reserves, which was created by the Federal Council in 2021.
+As a result, Sympany is taking advantage of a voluntary reduction of reserves.
 This enables us to give unnecessary reserves back to our basic insurance customers.
-This reduction of reserves therefore benefits you in the form of lower premiums.
+You receive a monthly compensation amount which is indicated on the premium invoice and is deducted from the premium.

-As a health insurer, Sympany concentrates on being a fair and reliable insurance partner for its customers.
-We therefore approach further health-related activities within a defined framework.
-For example, Sympany supports its customers by contributing generously to preventive measures in keeping with the principle of “Getting fit” (recognised health-promoting courses such as smoking cessation, back training, nutritional advice) and “Staying fit” (gyms, sports clubs, sports associations).
+Sympany strives to be a fair and reliable insurance partner for its customers when they fall ill.
+That’s why we ensure that additional health-related activities are within a defined framework.
+For example, Sympany supports its customers by contributing to preventive measures, such as vaccinations, check-ups and courses or activities in keeping with the principles of getting fit (recognised health-promoting courses such as smoking cessation, back training, nutritional advice) and staying fit (gyms, sports clubs, sports associations).

 Sympany sets great store by keeping its administrative costs low.
 In recent years, the company has succeeded in becoming even more operationally efficient by introducing innovations such as automated processing and new IT systems.
 The march of digitalisation is also bringing efficiency improvements and helping to save on paper and postage costs, among other things.